trishume/faiyels/Readme.md

 # faiyels

 Faiyels is a source code visualizer that shows the code in all the files of your program in a massive overview kind of like Sublime Text's minimap so you can see the size and texture of all the files.
+It uses my [syntect](https://github.com/trishume/syntect) library to do syntax highlighting.
 It is written in Rust using Gfx and Conrod.
 It is currently quite basic and just shows all the files in a directory and lets you zoom around.

 It's reasonably fast and can render millions of boxes at 60fps thanks to instancing, and the fact that each character is just 2 polygons.